melsawy93/SearchableComboBox/README.md

 - The control uses a `DebounceTimer` to ensure that filtering isn't too aggressive.
 This means there's a slight delay from when a user stops typing to when the filter is applied.
 This delay is set to 300 milliseconds by default.
 - The control reverts the selection to the last selected item if a user's search yields no results.
 - Debug lines are present in the code (controlled by the `debug` flag) for developers to understand the control's flow and operations.
 These can be removed or toggled off in production.

-## Conclusion:

-`SearchableComboBox` is a powerful and flexible control, designed to enhance the user experience in applications where ComboBox usage is extensive or where the list of items is long.
-With its added features and customizability, developers can now offer a more intuitive and efficient way for users to interact with dropdown lists.